 Sales of pharmaceutical products depend in significant part on the availability of third-party reimbursement.
-Third-party payors include government healthcare programs, managed care providers, private health insurers and other organizations.
+Third-party payors include government healthcare programs such as Medicare, managed care providers, private health insurers and other organizations.
 We anticipate third-party payors will provide reimbursement for our products.
 However, these third-party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services.
 In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
 We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the cost-effectiveness of our products.
 Our product candidates may not be considered cost-effective.
 It is time consuming and expensive for us to seek reimbursement from third-party payors.
 Reimbursement may not be available or sufficient to allow us to sell our products on a competitive and profitable basis.

-The Medicare Prescription Drug, Improvement, and Modernization Act of 2003, or the MMA, imposed new requirements for the distribution and pricing of prescription drugs for Medicare beneficiaries, and included a major expansion of the prescription drug benefit under Medicare Part D. Under Part D, Medicare beneficiaries may enroll in prescription drug plans offered by private entities which provide coverage of outpatient prescription drugs.
+Medicare is a federal healthcare program administered by the federal government that covers individuals age 65 and over as well as some individuals with certain disabilities.
+Drugs may be covered under one or more sections of Medicare depending on the nature of the drug and the conditions associated with and site of administration.
+For example, under Part D, Medicare beneficiaries may enroll in prescription drug plans offered by private entities which provide coverage of outpatient prescription drugs.
 Part D plans include both stand-alone prescription drug benefit plans and prescription drug coverage as a supplement to Medicare Advantage plans.
 Unlike Medicare Part A and B, Part D coverage is not standardized.
 Part D prescription drug plan sponsors are not required to pay for all covered Part D drugs, and each drug plan can develop its own drug formulary that identifies which drugs it will cover and at what tier or level.
-However, Part D prescription drug formularies must include drugs within each therapeutic category and class of covered Part D drugs, though not necessarily all the drugs in each category or class.
-Any formulary used by a